microsoft/vcpkg/docs/maintainers/vcpkg_build_nmake.md

 ### TARGET
 The target passed to the nmake build command (`nmake/nmake install`).
 If not specified, no target will be passed.

-### ADD_BIN_TO_PATH
-Adds the appropriate Release and Debug `bin\` directories to the path during the build such that executables can run against the in-tree DLLs.

 ## Notes:
 You can use the alias [`vcpkg_install_nmake()`](vcpkg_install_nmake.md) function if your makefile supports the